Orland Hills Police Chief Fired Over Meme Posted On Facebook

 ORLAND HILLS, Ill.
 (CBS) — The police chief in southwest suburban Orland Hills has been fired over a controversial social media post.

-Longtime Chief Thomas Scully was fired on Wednesday, after a post on his personal Facebook page that village leaders said was could not be tolerated.
+Longtime Chief Thomas Scully was fired on Wednesday, after a post on his personal Facebook page that village leaders said could not be tolerated.

 The post is composed of a meme that reads, “Looting… when free housing, free food, and free education just aren’t enough.”